The Oakley Cipher shoes are incredibly light, surprisingly comfortable and certainly not waterproof.

 The bad news is the Cipher's lack of waterproofing.
 Whilst not designed or advertised as being waterproof, we were surprised by the lack of water protection.
 One search for a ball in semi-rough proved this and after the rain started coming down, the shoes proved they are as waterproof as our socks inside the shoe.
 The rest of the round was spent with wet feet, which is never a good thing.
 For that reason, it is hard to recommend these to anyone that plays where it could be raining or wet under-foot.

 If you are looking for a lightweight, smart-looking shoe to where abroad or at home in dry conditions, the Oakley Cipher will not disappoint.
 The NanoSpike pads offer ample grip for a lightweight shoe and can be replaced if they wear down.
-The additional outlining, molded studs provide outward stability.
+The additional outlining, moulded studs provide outward stability.

 Good looking, exceptionally light, but suitable only for fair-weather golfers, literally!